If you are experiencing the annoying symptoms of cold, then you need a natural healing process that can combat cold.

 However, allicin is unstable, so it gets converted into a sulfur-containing compound that gives garlic its medicinal properties.

-In a study, it was found that this compound has the ability to boost some type of white blood cells in the body.
-So, further studies show these white blood cells are responsible to fight against viruses that cause cold.
+In a study, it was found that this compound can boost some white blood cells in the body.
+So, further studies show these white blood cells are responsible for fighting against viruses that cause cold.

 How to eat garlic?
-You can eat raw garlic or you can incorporate it in your meals.
+You can eat raw garlic, or you can incorporate it into your meals.
 You can also take garlic supplements that can be effective in the treatment of a cold.

 Moreover, in a study, it was found that people who took garlic for three months have fewer colds.

-Overall, raw garlic is considered to be a more effective home remedy for cold.
+Overall, raw garlic is considered to be a more effectual home remedy for cold.

 Ginger is an all-time favorite natural home remedy for cold from ancient times.

-Ginger contains an anti-inflammatory compound called gingerols and shogaols which helps in relieving from sore throat.
-Also, this compound has the ability to kill rhinoviruses that triggers cold in the first place.
+Ginger contains an anti-inflammatory compound called gingerols and shogaols, which helps in relieving from sore throat.
+Also, this compound can kill rhinoviruses that trigger cold in the first place.

 How to use ginger?
 Put a few slices of raw ginger in boiling water.
 After a while, strain and drink it.
 It will soothe your sore throat and give relief from cold.